 - Precocious Crush: He's on the receiving end of one of these from this from Komachi.
 He even tearfully accepts her proposal to be her husband when she grows up.
 Daaaw.

-- Super Strength: He possesses this, and even uses it to break himself and a number of prisoners out of a jail cell.
+- Super Strength: He possesses robotic strength, and even uses it to break himself and a number of prisoners out of a jail cell.
 He's by far the most physically powerful of the samurai, though the others are much more skilled and dangerous.

 - "The Reason You Suck" Speech: He gives an awesome one, similar to his 1954 counterpart, towards both farmers and samurai; calling them both corrupt cowards.

 - Took a Level in Badass: After he admits to being a farmer and stops denying a part of himself, he's able to become a true samurai, and he soon begins to distinguish himself in battle.
 He's even capable of vibrating his blade like the other samurai are.

 - Trademark Favorite Food: Durians.

 - Unskilled, but Strong: He doesn't exactly have the same level of competence as the other samurai, but he's easily the most physically powerful of them.
-And it shows during his Heroic Sacrifice when he picks up a sword intended to be held by a Humongous Mecha and cleaves an entire airship in half.
+It shows during his Heroic Sacrifice when he picks up a sword intended to be held by a Humongous Mecha and cleaves an entire airship in half.

 - Unusual Euphemism: "I'm gonna kick you in the gears!"